-For requirements pertaining to loan amount minimums and maximums as well as loan term minimums and maximums, refer to section 5.01 of this Procedural Manual.
+For requirements pertaining to loan amount minimums and maximums as well as loan term minimums and maximums, refer to section 4.01 of this Procedural Manual.

-6.03 Energy Loan Plus Program Loans
+5.03 Energy Loan Plus Loans

 Energy Loan Plus loans are eligible for a further reduced interest rate.
-The proceeds of these loans must be used exclusively for Eligible Energy Conservation Improvements as described in Section 6.04 of this Procedural Manual.
+The proceeds of these loans must be used exclusively for eligible energy conservation improvements as described in section 5.04 of this Procedural Manual.

-For requirements pertaining to income limits, refer to section 3.08 of this Procedural Manual.
+For requirements pertaining to income limits, refer to section 2.12 of this Procedural Manual.

-For requirements pertaining to loan amount minimums and maximums as well as loan term minimums and maximums, refer to section 5.01 of this Procedural Manual.
+For requirements pertaining to loan amount minimums and maximums as well as loan term minimums and maximums, refer to section 4.01 of this Procedural Manual.

-6.04 Eligible Energy Conservation Improvements
+5.04 Eligible Energy Conservation Improvements

-Eligible improvements for Incentive Rate Energy Conservation Loans and Energy Loan Plus loans must meet Energy Star® requirements and are generally limited to:
+Eligible improvements for Incentive Rate Energy Conservation Loans and Energy Loan Plus Ioans must meet ENERGY STAR® requirements and are generally limited to:

-- Window replacement with Energy Star® Windows;
+- Window replacement with ENERGY STAR windows;

 - Heating system replacement;

 - Central air conditioning replacement;

 - Water heater replacement;

 - Light fixture replacement;

 - Insulation/attic air sealing;

-- Solar panels (secured Incentive Rate Energy Conservation loans only); and
+- Solar panels, including solar plus storage (secured Incentive Rate Energy Conservation loans only); and

-- Heat Recovery Ventilation System or Energy Recovery Ventilation System.
+- Heat Recovery Ventilation System or Energy Recovery Ventilation System

-Energy Star® requirements are subject to change over time.
+ENERGY STAR requirements are subject to change over time.
 Refer to the Fix Up Loan Program Incentive Rate Energy Conservation, Energy Loan Plus and Accessibility Eligible Improvements list for specific requirements.